Johnson & Johnson Careers

 • Acquire and sustain advanced knowledge of the therapeutic area and product and clinical trial setting in the TA

 • An Advanced degree (MS, PhD., Pharm.
-D., MD, RN) in a scientific discipline is required.
+D., MD, RN) in a scientific discipline is strongly preferred.

-• A minimum of 10 years of GxP pharmaceutical experience is highly desired OR at least 7 years pharmaceutical experience and experience in GTP is required.
+• A minimum of 7 years pharmaceutical experience and experience in GTP is required.

-• Working knowledge and experience in the treatment of hematologic malignancies including acute leukemias, non-Hodgkins lymphoma and multiple myeloma is required.
+• Working knowledge and experience in the treatment of hematologic malignancies including acute leukemias, non-Hodgkins lymphoma and multiple myeloma is preferred

-• Allogeneic stem cell transplant or apheresis experience and/or working with US or international blood/tissue requirements is required.
+• Allogeneic stem cell transplant or apheresis experience and/or working with US or international blood/tissue requirements is preferred.

 • Clinical Project Management skills and the ability to interface cross-functionally with clinical personnel is required.